You can listen to the podcast and read the show notes here

-Michael Smith: Is this another way to get duplication out of legacy code, to rewriting it as a REST architecture.
+Michaela Light: Is this another way to get duplication out of legacy code, to rewriting it as a REST architecture.

 Jon Clausen: This is absolutely.
 RESTful design, one of the three pieces that I'm speaking to at Into the Box this year are really interrelated.
 They're all addressing the criticism and concern of portability.
 And RESTful services is an ideal way that you could implement a microservice, for example, as we've already talked about.

 It's also a way that you can implement a data model within your application that can be consumed by many different layers including the browser, the client side, but also within the application because if I develop a RESTful service, all I have to do within my application to be able to retrieve that marshaled data is know what my RESTful service needs for parameters, and then simply run the event that is in my API to marshal those parameters into, in ColdBox language, my request context.

 Yes, it's absolutely a way to develop microservices, to convert legacy applications over because they, in many cases, like I said, you're spending all of this time marshaling and reusing, or rewriting the ways to develop this.
 Think about all these different variations in legacy applications of the same query with different columns being selected, or maybe an SQL function in there to marshal columns in a particular way or in a particular format, and RESTful services are designed to do that.
 They're designed to allow a consistent representation that delivers very little duplication of code because they are the single endpoint that we use to gather this marshaled data.